 Chattanooga car accident lawyers will also explain the extent of “non-economic damages” you can receive according to Tennessee statutes and rulings:

-- Most non-economic damages–such as pain, suffering, inability to “provide intimate companionship” to your spouse, inability to enjoy travel because of nightmares about the accident, etc.–are capped at $750,000.
+- Most non-economic damages–such as pain and suffering, inability to “provide intimate companionship” to your spouse, inability to enjoy travel because of nightmares about the accident, etc.–are capped at $750,000.

 - If your injuries result(ed) in lost limb(s), disfiguring burns, paralysis and/or “death of a minor child’s parent (yourself),” you may receive up to one million dollars.